palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. `18-letteronly` : Displays lines of the file /etc/ssh/sshd_config starting with a letter.

 20. `19-AZ` : Replaces all characters A and c from input to Z and e respectively.

+21. `20-hiago` : Removes all letters c and C from input.